tompereira09/lily-lang/README.md

   - Simple Binary Expressions

 TODO:
+  - Add Support For The Compilation Choices In Windows
+  - Work On The Documentation
   - Fix The check Statement
   - Add The else Statement
   - Add The While Loop